ahrussell/traitortracing/README.md

 * [libsodium](https://download.libsodium.org/doc/)
 * [JSON for Modern C++](https://github.com/nlohmann/json)

-This library should be compiled with C++11 or greater.
+This project should be compiled with C++11 or greater.
 There is a Makefile that may need to be customized to your particular system.

 ## Notes / Disclaimers